Content Marketing

 all content centers around a core set of content pillars

-Your ecosystem is only as strong as the connective tissue that binds it together.
-So, strategic linking is vital to ensuring that content within your ecosystem is built to 1) reinforce your topic authority and 2) lead customers through the purchasing journey in an organic way.
+Strategic links are the connective tissue that binds your ecosystem together.
+They ensure that content within your ecosystem is built to 1) reinforce your topic authority and 2) lead customers through the purchasing journey in an organic way.

 Crosslinks and Embeds